-Barriers to quality healthcare and health insurance are significant obstacles to the public’s wellbeing.
-Many Americans cannot afford the care they need, regardless of whether they have active health insurance coverage.
-Even more people cannot access the appropriate healthcare providers because they don’t have local providers and healthcare facilities or reliable transportation to travel for care.
-And, while telehealth has greatly increased healthcare access for some—especially during the pandemic—many rural and underserved communities lack the broadband connections necessary to receive care through telehealth.
+Access to quality, affordable healthcare and health insurance are critical to the public’s well-being.
+Almost half of Americans struggle to afford the care they need, regardless of whether they have active health insurance coverage.
+Nearly one in three people cannot access the appropriate healthcare providers because they don’t have local providers and healthcare facilities or reliable transportation to travel for care.

-Public health agencies can work at state and territorial levels to mitigate and eliminate these barriers through partnerships with legislators, healthcare providers, cross-sector partners, and community members.
-These partnerships can help build and fortify public health infrastructure, healthcare delivery systems, and address social determinants of health.
+Public health agencies in states, territories, and freely associated states can work to mitigate and eliminate barriers to care through partnerships healthcare delivery systems, expanding access to healthcare providers and community-based public health workforces, and improving uptake of telehealth, among other strategies.
 ASTHO is committed to expanding access to healthcare services and supports public health professionals by facilitating these critical partnerships and providing tools and resources to design and operationalize sustainable strategies.

 Featured